 The Food Business Management program is an Associate of Science or transfer degree.
 The program allows students to complete 50 percent of the requirements for a bachelor’s degree in Food Business Management.

 The program focuses on economics, marketing, human resources, and business practices related to the food industry.
 As consumers continue to demand high-quality foods and the government sets more rigid standards for food safety and processing, jobs in food business will continue to grow.
-Students take a variety of general courses in English, mathematics, biology, chemistry, history, music, rural sociology, and economics.
+Students also take a variety of general courses in English, mathematics, biology, chemistry, history, music, rural sociology, and economics.

 Students who transition to the Columbus campus to complete a bachelor's degree will complete a hands-on, practical internship in the food industry.